rtmigo/mavence/README.md

 ## Keep in mind

-Sonatype servers do not return meaningful error responses.
-They can return a generic "500 Internal Server Error" code, or accept the file, but never publish it as a maven package.
+When publishing, the servers may not return meaningful error responses.
+They often return a generic "500 Internal Server Error" code, or accept the file, but never publish it as a maven package.

 If publishing a package fails for any reason, the problem may be in the meta data.
 Something does not match with something: package name, authors, signatures.

 ## Publishing